Peng-Rao/ACA_notes/Advanced-computer-architecture-notes.typ

 )

 For *n-way set associative cache*, Cache composed of sets, each set composed of n blocks: Number of sets = Cache Size / (Block Size $times$ n)

+#pagebreak()

+== Cache Replacement
+When a cache miss occurs, the cache must decide which block to replace.
+The replacement policy is crucial for cache performance.
+Common policies include:
+- *Random*: To spread allocation uniformly, candidate blocks are randomly selected.
+- *_Least recently used (LRU)_*: The block that has not been used for the longest time is replaced.
+- _*First in, first out (FIFO)*_: Because LRU can be complicated to calculate, this approximates LRU by determining the oldest block rather than the LRU.

+== Cache Write Policy
+There are two policies to write data in the cache:
+- *Write-Through*: the information is written to both the block in the cache and to the block in the lower-level memory
+- *Write-Back*: the information is written only to the block in cache.
+The modified cache block is written to the lower-level memory *only when it is replaced due to a miss*.

+These are cache allocation policies that determine what happens when a write miss occurs (i.e., when the CPU tries to write to a memory location that is not currently in the cache).
+- *Write Allocate*: When a write miss occurs, the cache block is allocated in the cache, and the data is written to the cache block. *This is often used with write-back caches*.
+- *No Write Allocate*: When a write miss occurs, the data is written directly to the lower-level memory without allocating a cache block. *This is often used with write-through caches*.

 #example("cache structures")[
   Let us consider a memory hierarchy (main memory + cache) given by: